-For the Residential Development the Finished floor levels of the proposed units should be set a minimum of 0.15 m above adjacent ground levels and above peak flood levels in the 2100 climate change breach scenario.
-Where it is not practicable to raise finished floor levels to this degree, sleeping accommodation (i.e. bedrooms) should be provided at first floor level to ensure that safe refuge is available.

-For the Retail Development the Finished floor levels of the proposed units should be set a minimum of 0.15 m above adjacent ground levels.
+For the Residential Development the Finished floor levels of the proposed units will be set a minimum of 0.15 m above adjacent ground levels and above peak flood levels in the 2100 climate change breach scenario.
+Where it is not practicable to raise finished floor levels to this degree, sleeping accommodation (i.e. bedrooms) will be provided at first floor level to ensure that safe refuge is available.
+For the Retail Development the Finished floor levels of the proposed units will be set a minimum of 0.15 m above adjacent ground levels.
+Finished floor levels of the proposed units adjacent to areas at high risk of surface water flooding will be set a minimum of 0.30 m above adjacent ground levels.